A Phone in the Forest Helps Grieving Talk with Loved Ones

 In his haste to get the project up, Dembeck didn’t contact park officials, but is now working with them to create a more permanent design and place the phone on a stand rather than on a tree.

-Dembeck plans to create more of these phone stands in Washington and Oregon and is raising a modest sum of money for their construction.
+Dembeck plans to create more of these phone stands in Washington and Oregon.

 The sign Dembeck posted the day his daughter’s friend died best explains the power of the project, “This phone is for everyone who lost a loved one.
 The phone is an outlet for those who have messages to share with their lost friends and family.
 It is a phone for memories and saying the goodbyes you never got to say.”